hyperledger/indy-hipe/text/dkms/dkms-v4.md

 Although DKMS infrastructure enables "self-sovereign identity"—digital identifiers and identity wallets that are completely under the control of an identity owner and cannot be taken away by a third-party—not all individuals have the ability to be self-sovereign.
 They may be operating at a physical, economic, or network disadvantage that requires another identity owner (individual or org) to act as an agent on their behalf.

 Other identity owners may simply prefer to have others manage their keys for purposes of convenience, efficiency, or safety.
-In either case, this means DKMS architecture needs to incorporate the concept of **delegation** as defined in the [Decentralized Identifiers (DID) specification](https://w3c-ccg.github.io/did-spec/).
+In either case, this means DKMS architecture needs to incorporate the concept of **delegation** as defined in the [Decentralized Identifiers (DID) specification](https://w3c-ccg.github.io/did-spec/) and in the [Sovrin Glossary](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8/edit?pli=1#heading=h.oc1psevtq24m).

 ## 2.8.
 Portability